 Traditionally grown in dryer climates throughout India, Africa, and the Middle East, ashwagandha’s rising popularity continues to push the superfood to milder climates.
 Bright yellow flowers and bold red fruit branch out of the shrub.
 Once milled into a powder, ashwagandha’s distinct cream like color sets it apart from the long list of other superfoods.
-Touted for its antiseptic and anti-inflammatory properties, pure ashwagandha is also commonly used as an adaptogen in order to relieve stress and combat fatigue.
 Using ashwagandha powder that is both pure and potent ensures that you get all of the benefits the herb has to offer.
 However, finding the right pure ashwagandha powder may feel overwhelming if you are new to the superfood.
 Fortunately, we’ve made it a little easier!

 Active ingredients or withanolides are found in and out of your favorite superfoods.
 The health benefits touted by a superfood are attributed to the number of active ingredients present in the food.
-As a result, the anti-inflammatory and antiseptic benefits present in ashwagandha powder are tied to the number of active withanolides present.
-The higher the concentration of active ingredients, the more potent that ashwagandha powder is.
+The higher the concentration of active ingredients, the more potent the ashwagandha powder is.